-Welcome To St John The Divine Episcopal Church
+Welcome To St John the Divine in Burlington, Wisconsin!

 We believe our church is more than just a building; instead, it’s all of us.
 We are a group of people who wants to help others and show Christ’s love to our community and world.

 Learn About St John The Divine Episcopal Church

 Our worship style is more traditional (bells, candles, processions, chants, and more), but yet approachable, or low church, for those not used to our style.

 When you join us, we encourage you to participate or observe as your comfort level allows.